All in one, Free and Open Source 3D creation

 In short, the main differences between Bforartists and Blender are:

-• An own keymap, which is reduced to just the necessary hotkeys and a navigation that can be purely done by mouse.
+• An new default keymap, reduced to a minimal and necessary hotkey layout with 3D navigation that can be exclusively done by mouse.

 • Cleaned up User Interface.
-Lots of unnecessary double, triple or even more identical menu entries removed.
+Lots of unnecessary double, triple or even more identical menu entries are combined, removed and/or exposed.

 • Extended User Interface.
 Many tools that were formerly hotkey only have a menu entry now.

 • Rearranged User Interface.
-Some things are better accessible now, some are not so much in the way anymore.
+Some things are better accessible now, some less frequent operators are no-longer in the way anymore.

 • A configurable toolbar with icon buttons.

-• A tool shelf with the old tools too, in tabs.
+• A pinnable tool shelf with the header based tools, exposed at a top-level in panels.

 • Tabs in the toolshelf.